DarienLibrary/website_content/content/_finished/noveltea/noveltea.md

 </div>
 <br />

-Sponsor and Benefactor Tables are currently available for purchase, and single tickets will be on sale pending availability in February.
+Single tickets, Sponsor and Benefactor Tables are currently available for purchase.
 The Sponsor Table will have J. Courtney Sullivan seated at their table!
+Please indicate any seating requests in the Comments section of the form.

 All guests of the Sponsor Table and Benefactor Tables will attend a “meet and greet” pre-reception with J. Courtney Sullivan from 11:30 a.m. to 12 noon, and receive a signed copy of [_Saints for All Occasions_](https://dar.to/2l2Y9wl "Saints for All Occasions").
 Each table seats 10 people.

-Single tickets will be on sale pending availability in February.
-Check back here for updates!
 <br />
 <br />

-<a href="#Purchase"><button class="btn-u btn-u-lg btn-u-dark-blue" type="button">Purchase Tables</button></a>
+<a href="#Purchase"><button class="btn-u btn-u-lg btn-u-dark-blue" type="button">Purchase Tickets</button></a>
 <br />
 <br />